SKFrozenCloud/baji/infracost-terraform-tutorial/step1.md

       instance_type = "t2.micro"
     }
     ```

     This will provision a small server on AWS.

     2.4.
-Save the file in nano
+Save the file in `nano`

     - After pasting the content, press Ctrl + O to write the changes.
     - Press Enter to confirm the file name.
-  - Then, press Ctrl + X to exit nano.
+    - Then, press Ctrl + X to exit `nano`.

 3. Run `terraform init` to initialize the Terraform configuration.